ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 (
 TODO
+Consider structuring the note as a sequence or functions to implement and ways of implementing it.
+Then compare which work with signed and which work with unsigned.
+If more examples don't work with either type then that type is more error-prone.
+)

+(
+TODO
 Rewrite the sectioning to not be pros/cons signed/unsigned since there is too much repetition.
 Instead describe one use-case / concept at the time and evaluate the consequences with signed and unsigned integers together.
 This makes it easier to place considerations that doesn't fit neatly into a pro or con for either of them, such as the `auto mid = (low + high) / 2`  discussion in [25](https://graphitemaster.github.io/aau#computing-indices-with-signed-arithmetic-is-safer), and others in the same text.